exploring self-realization, sacred personhood, and full humanity

 By 1300, the well-nurtured enmity had hardened into a settled state of mind.

 A contemporary of Dante opined that the spirit of Florence had devolved to one gigantic grasping thrust for power.
-Each group hoped to gain the ascendency, at the expense of all others.
+Each group hoped to gain the ascendancy, at the expense of all others.
 The very air of Florence was quite toxic to breathe.

 With top-dog political status, one could put friends and relatives into positions of leadership, thereby solidifying control over the legislative process.
 Having secured dominion, the cabal could rake in money, hand over fist, from bribes, taxes, sweetheart deals, "consulting and lecturing fees," strategic placement on "boards of directors," that sort of thing -- all feathering one’s nest, good and proper.